 So, if you are brave enough, even if you’ve never met me in person, fill out this form and I’ll feature you in an upcoming post.
 (In case I have confused anyone, the questions on the form about our relationship refers to you, the reader, and me, the author, Eric Dreshfield, and not the featured person in this post.)
 Just beware, by completing the form, you are giving me permission to use that information in a future post, as well as allowing me to interject some of my own thoughts into your responses!

 Bacon or sausage?
-It’s Bacon or Nothing!
+It’s Bacon, or nothing!

 You can find Lauren on Twitter.
 Be sure to also follow Ohana Coffee.